Home » Recipes » Double Dark Chocolate Baked Donuts

 • Bake 20-25 minutes, until donuts test done.

-• Combine chocolate and cream in a glass bowl.
+• Combine chocolate and cream in a microwave safe bowl.

-• Microwave on high for 30 second intervals, stirring after each, until chocolate is melted.
+• Heat in 15 second intervals, stirring after each, until chocolate is melted and smooth.

 • Make ganache while donuts are cooling.

-• When donuts are cool, spoon ganache over top of donuts.
+• When donuts are cool, dip the top of each donut in ganache or spoon ganache over top of donuts.

 Notes + Tips!

-• Allow the ganache enough time to cool slightly so it's thick enough to really cover and stay on the donuts.
+• Thicker ganache – Let the ganache cool slightly before glazing to ensure it’s thick enough to cover and stay on the donuts.

 When you make this recipe, remember to tag @bakerstble or hashtag it #BakersTable!